connervieira/Marksman/DOCUMENTATION.md

 - The **instance** refers to the instance of Assassin that is being controlled by Marksman.
 - The **controller** refers to Marksman, controlling a Assassin instance.

-- The **interface directory** is a directory used by Assassin to feed information that will be read by MArksman.
-Think of this directory as the bridge Assassin uses to active share information as it operates.
+- The **interface directory** is a directory used by Assassin to feed information that will be read by Marksman.
+Think of this directory as the bridge Assassin uses to actively share information with external programs as it operates.
 - The **instance directory** is the main Assassin directory, containing all of the scripts and support files used by the back-end.
 - The **controller directory** is the main Marksman directory, containing all of the scripts and support files used by the front-end controller interface.